Turtleneck-Daddy/pacman/README.md

-#Development of the following program is incomplete, only usable for Demo 1
+#Development of the following program is incomplete, only a usable tex-based version for Demo 1

 # Pacman
 Pacman is a collection of classes that work together to make a recreation of the popular arcade game PACMAN.